Optable/match-cli/README.md

 ## Commands
 The `match-cli` tool provides two subcommands.
 The `partner` subcommand connects to a DCN to match with and identifies the sender (`match-cli` operator) as an external partner.
 The `match` subcommand creates a match attempt and performs the secure intersection protocol.
 For each subcommand, use the `--help` flag to see detailed help messages and available options.

+Note that it's not currently possible to be a secure match *receiver* using the `match-cli` utility.
+To receive secure matches you currently must have access to an Optable DCN.

-Full documentation is available [here](https://app.gitbook.com/@optable/s/optable-documentation/guides/match-cli).
+Additional documentation is available [here](https://app.gitbook.com/@optable/s/optable-documentation/guides/match-cli).

 ## Example
 To perform a secure PSI match with a DCN, you must first obtain an `<invite-code>` from the DCN's operator.
 The `<partner-name>` below is used to identify the DCN you are connecting with for subsequent match operations.